MicrosoftDocs/Viva/Viva/goals/jira-integration.md

 **Can I track progress by the custom fields in my Jira instance?**

-Yes, you can track the progress of key results and projects in Viva Goals by the custom field in your Jira instance.
+Yes, you can track the progress of key results and initiatives in Viva Goals by the custom field in your Jira instance.
 In addition to the metrics supported by Viva Goals, you can bring any numeric custom field from Jira to measure the progress.

 **What's the difference between story points and story point estimates?**